daneb/blog/_sermons/jude3-4.md

 * And while we think of that, it almost feels externalized.
 Like a new person that joins, or some individual other than you sitting here.
 * But there too lies the danger.
 I've seen good men go bad.
 It maybe for some time.
 It maybe for a long time.
 Saved men.
 * I've seen good men do bad things.
+Perhaps in your experience you have too.
-Pastors split churches.
+* Pastors that split churches.
 I've seen Pastors fight over churches.
 I've seen godly men convince me of their own pet peeves or ideologues.
+We've seen men split churches over ungodly doctrine.
 * Jude doesn't say whether these men were saved or not.
 Most commentaries will say there were unsaved by deduction.
 * But my point here, is don't get caught up looking out and trying to identify the wolf in sheep's clothing, when there's potential for you and I to be just that.
 * We need to not only watch out for the wolf amidst, but the wolf within.